 Opportunities for involvement include:

-Daniel is the team’s senior education assistant.
-He is currently a junior at Florida Poly and is a member of the Cybersecurity and Phoenix Archery clubs.
+Daniel Brownell is the team’s senior education assistant.
+He is currently a junior at Florida Poly and is a member of the cybersecurity and phoenix archery clubs.
 His skills include various programming languages, building computers, and some Arduino experience.
 His hobbies include gaming and cooking.

-Juan is a senior at Florida Poly studying Computer Engineering.
+Juan Forero is a senior at Florida Poly studying computer engineering.
 He has worked as part of the Education Outreach department for a year and specializes in campus tours and computer engineering inquiries.
-He enjoys music, movies, and going to Disney.
+Forero enjoys music, movies, and going to Disney.